elec-e8408-mini-project-2025/project-documentation/README.md

 Execution steps:

 1. Setup the Raspberry pi with the Web Application installed to a local network your preferred way (ethernet, wifi (might require use of vnc or external display)).
-Make sure to note the ip address of the raspberry pi.
+Make sure to note the ip address of the Raspberry Pi.
 2. Make sure the smartwatch has the previously collected data and it hasn't been turned off.
 Also make sure the smartwatch is near the Raspberry Pi
-3. From another end device (for example another computer) open a web browser and connect to the ip address of the raspberry pi.
+3. From another end device (for example another computer) open a web browser and connect to the ip address of the Raspberry Pi.
 Make sure to include the port 5000.
-For example: http://192.168.0.4:5000 if the ip of the raspberry pi is 192.168.0.4.
+For example: http://192.168.0.4:5000 if the ip of the Raspberry Pi is 192.168.0.4.
 3. From the web page locate the setup device and follow the instructions to setup a new device.
 4. After setupping the new device.
 Locate the button to synchronize data between the Web Application and the Smartwatch application.
 5. Locate past sessions view from the web browser.